-Just a quick note to let you know I’m now officially the Tea Girl at Amazing Radio here in New York (as well as doing some music-related stuff et cetera with the Amazing Team…)
+Just a quick note to let you know I’m now officially part of amazing and Amazing Radio NYC.

 Proud to be a part of the Amazing invasion of the Unites States of Amazing!!!